MaximilianSiebel/MaximilianSiebel.github.io/research/README.md

 ## <span style="color:#A9A9A9"> (Upcoming) </span> Talks

-* <span style="color:#A9A9A9"> GPSD 2025; Dresden, Germany; March 2025; Title: "Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design" </span>
+* GPSD 2025; Dresden, Germany; March 2025; Title: "Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design"

 * Cosmology Discussion Seminar (Prof. Dr. Matthias Bartelmann); Heidelberg University; January 2025; Title: "Estimating Differential Equations in the presence of stochastic noise -
 A mathematical perspective"